LaunchPadLab/lp-components/README.md

 **Every new component added to this library should be accompanied by a new story in the storybook.**

 When pull requests are submitted, a Heroku review app will be deployed containing the revised storybook so that reviewers can view the changes made.
+When these changes are merged into `master`, the new storybook will be automatically deployed to http://lp-components.herokuapp.com.